hashicorp/consul/README.md

 * Rewrite queries (qtype, qclass and qname) (*rewrite*).
 * Echo back the IP address, transport and port number used (*whoami*).

-Each of the middlewares has a README.md of its own.
+Each of the plugins has a README.md of its own.

 ## Status